-We are making literacy and numeracy foundational in every subject and at every grade level, and we are placing greater emphasis on the development of competencies to ensure that our students are prepared to learn, work, and live in the 21st century.
+Literacy and numeracy foundational elements are in every subject and at every grade level, and with greater emphasis on the development of competencies.

-How will broader/fewer learning outcomes ensure that students are learning what they need to learn?
+How will broader/fewer learning outcomes ensure students are learning what they need to learn?

-The design for future curriculum is new for Alberta and is an important part of moving our educational system into the 21st century.
+The design for future curriculum is new for Alberta and is an important part of moving our educational system forward.
 It reflects the design that other high-performing countries and jurisdictions have been using for more than a decade.